lrb924/Fraud_Detection/README.md

 ### Package Requirments
 `pip install x` where x is the below listed packages
 * pandas
-* hvplot
+* hvPlot
 * calendar
-* sqlalchemy
+* SQLAlchemy

 ### Purpose of Use
-* Use pandas to check out csv files before creating a PostgreSQL database in order to visualization skills, including aggregation, interactive visualizations, and geospatial analysis, to find properties in the San Francisco market that are viable investment opportunities.
+* Use pandas to check out csv files before creating a PostgreSQL database in order to organize tables and manipulate data contained in the csv files.
+Using this data, answer two questions in order to determine if fraudulent activity is present in any cardholder's transactions on their credit cards.
+* The analysis is in two parts:
+*